Home Page

-Mechanical
+Mechanical Television

 RCA Scanning Disk Set

-(click on picture for high resolution image)
+(click on pictures for high resolution images)

 This set was made by RCA in 1929-30, using the cabinet from a common phonograph of the time, the RE-45.
 It was used by RCA in their early TV tests, and was never sold to the public.
 Five of these sets survive.

 Recently, we acquired a schematic diagram of the television camera and receivers sold by RCA to CBS Columbia in 1930.
-The receiver schematic is identical to that of this RCA set, so it is likely that RCA sold these sets to CBS for their inaugural TV broadcast of their New York station W2XAB
+The receiver schematic is identical to that of this RCA set, so it is likely that RCA sold these sets to CBS for their inaugural TV broadcast of their New York station W2XAB.

 The set uses a 60 line disk and has a shortwave receiver which picked up TV broadcasts in the 2 - 3 mHz range.